SWITZERLAND TRAVEL GUIDE CONTENTS

 With a cuisine that combines influences from the German, French and North Italian culture, Switzerland has an incredible foodie culture that differs from region to region.
 With the most popular dishes crossing the local borders and spreading across the whole country (see below!), you can take part in some seriously indulgent feasting anywhere.
 Make sure to try our favorites before you leave Switzerland:

 Who doesn’t love fried potatoes that are crisp and golden and delicious?
-One of Switzerland’s iconic national dishes, you can enjoy these beauties any time of day anywhere, alone or commonly eaten with salty bacon, fried egg, and melted raclette cheese.
+One of Switzerland’s iconic national dishes, you can enjoy these beauties any time of the day anywhere, alone or commonly eaten with salty bacon, fried egg, and melted raclette cheese.
 I believe the word you’re looking for is YUM!

 You can’t get more Swiss than dipping some bread in a ceramic fondue pot filled with melted cheese after a day in the mountains.
 Pair yours with white wine and end with a schnapps or warm tea for the ultimate winter meal.